matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### L2 transactions

-On zkSync, every address is a contract.
+On ZKsync, every address is a contract.
 Users can start transactions from their EOA accounts, because every address that does not have any contract deployed on it implicitly contains the code defined in the [DefaultAccount.sol](../../system-contracts/contracts/DefaultAccount.sol) file.
 Whenever anyone calls a contract that is not in kernel space (i.e. the address is ≥ 2^16) and does not have any contract code deployed on it, the code for `DefaultAccount` will be used as the contract’s code.

 Note, that if you call an account that is in kernel space and does not have any code deployed there, right now, the transaction will revert.